-According to the Stop Phubbing site, it’s “the practice of ignoring one’s companion or companions in order to pay attention to one’s phone or other mobile device.”
+According to the Stop Phubbing site, it’s “the practice of ignoring one’s companion or companions in order to pay attention to one’s phone or another mobile device.”
 Nobody wants to be phubbed.
 But unfortunately it happens every day, everywhere, and we’re all guilty of it.

-Baylor University conducted a study showing that almost 50% of the 450 people surveyed felt “phubbed” by their partner, and for 22 percent of them, it directly lead to a fight or conflict.
+Baylor University conducted a study showing that almost 50% of the 450 people surveyed felt “phubbed” by their partner, and for 22 percent of them, it directly leads to a fight or conflict.
 Sounds about right.
 How many times have we asked a family member or had them ask us, “Are you even listening to me?”

 It’s no surprise then that according to another survey, 70% of participants said “phubbing” was hurting their ability to connect with their partner.
 Who knew such a small device could wreak havoc on our marriages.

-Of course phubbing doesn’t only hurt marriages.
-As I mentioned before, we do it to our friends, family and co-workers.
+Of course, phubbing doesn’t only hurt marriages.
+As I mentioned before, we do it to our friends, family, and co-workers.
 I do, however, think it hurts marriages the most.
-In front of our friends we might try to be at least a little more aware when we are doing it.
+In front of our friends, we might try to be at least a little more aware when we are doing it.

 If I catch myself scrolling Instagram while chatting with a friend I try to immediately put it away.
 But it’s different with our families.
-We may justify that since family isn’t going away it is okay to multitask and tune them out.
+We may justify that since the family isn’t going away it is okay to multitask and tune them out.
 I can listen AND check my email.

 But it’s not just social media that we snub others with.
 Our phones contain the weather, email, games, and texts that can distract us from the real world.
 The problem is not that we do it though, the problem is how often.
 According to Julie Hart, an Australian relationship expert, we check our phones every 4-6 minutes.
 That equals 150 times a day.